 Limited forms of payment.
 Even though credit cards are widely accepted in Mexico, you might run into an operator who only handles cash.
 It’s not that uncommon, but it’s slowly starting to change.

 Lack of flexibility.
 Usually, tour operators will try to include as many activities as possible.
 This means your time will be somewhat limited.
 If you want to stay somewhere for more time, you won’t probably be able to do so.
-Also, if the tour includes a place/activity you don’t like, you will have to wait for the group to finish in order to continue the tour.
+Also, if the tour includes a place/activity you don’t like, you will have to wait for the group to finish to continue the tour.

 Tips When Hiring a Tour